0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2017-08-13-another-getting-starting-in-security-post.md

 * [Metasploitable3](https://github.com/rapid7/metasploitable3){:target="_blank"}
 * [CTF Time](https://ctftime.org/){:target="_blank"}

 For the latest news, tools, techniques, white papers and the like, the [netsec subreddit](https://www.reddit.com/r/netsec/){:target="_blank"} is a phenomenal and frequently updated resource.
+Twitter is another bountiful option, but it may require some additional culling.

 Resist the Temptation
 ------